Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Security Heuristics in Prior Work

-Finally, we consider adversaries that seek to identify MBFTE messages and/or MBFTE users using machine learning.
-We model each such adversary as a binary classifier.
+Machine learning distinguishers can also be used as a heuristic for evaluating security.
+In this case the adversary is modeled as a binary classifier tasked to distinguish between covertext and normal platform messages.
 The classification decisions are made based on a threshold, which can be varied based on adversarial objectives between the two types of errors that the adversary can make: false alarms (i.e., false positives) and missed detections (i.e., false negatives).
-A {\em false alarm} occurs when the adversary predicts a normal message as MBFTE, whereas a {\em missed detection} occurs when the adversary predicts an MBFTE message as normal.
-We capture multiple adversaries by varying their level of background knowledge about the MBFTE system.

-Concretely, we consider the following adversaries: \begin{itemize}[leftmargin=1.05em,nolistsep] \item {\bf Outlier detection.} This adversary has access to a large representative collection of normal (i.e., non-MBFTE) platform messages, but not to any MBFTE messages.
-This models an adversary that has no access to the MBFTE system and consequently must treat the task of distinguishing MBFTE posts from normal platform messages as an {\em outlier detection} task.
-For this adversary, we train a one-class SVM on a large set of Mastodon \#news posts.

-\item {\bf Message likelihood estimator.} This adversary has full knowledge of the inner workings of the MBFTE system, but not the seed or the specific fine-tuned version of the GPT-2 model.
-This adversary attempts to distinguish MBFTE from normal messages on the platform by estimating the likelihood of a message produced by the model underlying MBFTE.
-Since language models are not perfect (even when fine-tuned), the distribution of output text does not exactly match that of English text produced by humans.
-For this adversary, we use GLTR~\cite{gehrmann2019gltr}, which is designed to identify text produced by GPT-2 models.

-\item {\bf State-of-The-Art (SoTA) distinguisher.} This adversary has access to a large representative collection of both normal messages and MBFTE messages.
-This captures an adversary that is able to generate MBFTE messages at will, for example by having access to the MBFTE system itself.
-We distinguish two variants of this adversary depending on whether the exact fine-tuning is known.
-For this adversary, we use the RoBERTa detector~\cite{openai-roberta} developed by OpenAI specifically to detect GPT-2 text.
-On the largest GPT-2 model, this detector achieves $96\%$ accuracy~\cite{solaiman2019release}. \end{itemize}

-Note that measuring the adversary's success rate this way only provides a lower bound on (in)security, as better classifiers may be developed in the future.

-\paragraph{Importance of the base rate.} The adversary's performance on a randomly selected message does {\em not} directly translate to its performance at classifying messages on the platform.
-This is because the base rate impacts the difficulty of the task and the tradeoff between the two types of errors.
-The base rate is dependent on the level of activity (e.g., Twitter gets 500 million tweets per day) but also on the activity of users exchanging covert messages using the MBFTE system.
-All else being equal, the lower the base rate, the more difficult it is for the adversary to identify MBFTE messages on the platform.
-The consequence, which may appear to be counter-intuitive at first, is that the higher the activity of MBFTE on the platform the worse it is for security.
-However, this can be understood as a manifestation of base rate neglect~\cite{axelsson2000base}, which we illustrate with an example.